+The central point of the paper is to prove Theorem~\ref{theo:main}: all other statements follow using standard techniques in measured group theory and combinatorial rigidity results regarding the fixed set graph.

-\paragraph*{Proof ingredients.} The broad outline of our proof of Theorem~\ref{theo:main} follows Kida's strategy in the mapping class group setting.
+The broad outline of our proof follows Kida's strategy in the mapping class group setting.
 In fact, it turns out that there are many striking analogies between mapping class groups and $2$-dimensional Artin groups of hyperbolic type.
-These analogies motivated us to provide in Section~\ref{sec:axioms} an axiomatic setting for the proof of measure equivalence rigidity that enables to tackle both settings.
-For the rest of this introduction, we will focus on the case of Artin groups, and highlight the most striking analogies with mapping class groups along the way.
+These analogies motivated us to provide in Section~\ref{sec:axioms} an axiomatic framework that covers both settings.
+In this introduction, we will focus on Artin groups, and highlight the most striking analogies with mapping class groups along the way.

-Using classical arguments from measured group theory (see e.g.\ \cite{Fur-survey}), proving Theorem~\ref{theo:main} reduces to proving a statement about measured groupoids associated to probability measure-preserving actions of a $2$-dimensional Artin group $G$ of hyperbolic type with defining graph $\Gamma$.
-One needs to give a groupoid-theoretic characterization of subgroupoids that `fix' a vertex of $\Theta_\Gamma$.
-In order to keep this introduction not too technical, we will only provide the group-theoretic analogue of this statement, which is the following.